Resource dependent branching processes and the envelope of societies: The model

 \subsection{Objective of survival}

 The population's desire to survive is understood as the objective to have for the society as a whole a positive probability of surviving forever.
-If certain rules to distribute resources allow for a positive probability of survival whereas other rules would not achieve this, then the objective to survive is taking priority, and the rules would be changed accordingly.
-It suffices to see changes as an omnipresent option and to think of the rules defining the society, even if they had been changed many times before, as being fixed from today onwards for the whole future.
-(This ``fixed future-instant control" assumption has the advantage that society must not be expected to have long-term prophetical abilities.)
+If certain rules to distribute resources allow for a positive probability of survival, and if other rules do not achieve this, then the objective to survive takes priority, and the rules are changed accordingly.
+It suffices to see changes as an omnipresent option and to think of the rules defining the society, even if they had been changed many times before, as being fixed from today onward for the whole future.
+(This ``fixed future-instant control'' assumption has the advantage that society need not be expected to have long-term prophetical abilities.)